dbos-inc/dbos-transact-py/README.md

 By contrast, to add Temporal to your program, you must rearchitect your program to move your workflows to a Temporal worker, configure a Temporal server to orchestrate those workflows, and access your workflows only through a Temporal client.
 [This blog post](https://www.dbos.dev/blog/durable-execution-coding-comparison) makes the comparison in more detail.

-**When to use DBOS:** You need to add durable workflows to your applications with minimal rearchitecting, or your stack already includes Postgres.
+**When to use DBOS:** You need to add durable workflows to your applications with minimal rearchitecting, or you are using Postgres.

-**When to use Temporal:** You don't want to add Postgres to your stack, or you need a language DBOS doesn't support.
+**When to use Temporal:** You don't want to add Postgres to your stack, or you need a language DBOS doesn't support yet.

 </details>